Bacillus subtilis: Sporulation

+Once B. subtilis commits to sporulation, the sigma factor sigma F is secreted.
+This factor promotes sporulation.
+A sporulation septum is formed and a chromosome is slowly moved into the forespore.
+When a third of one chromosome copy is in the forespore and the remaining two thirds is in the mother cell, the chromosome fragment in the forespore contains the locus for sigma F, which begins to be expressed in the forespore.
+In order to prevent sigma F expression in the mother cell, an anti-sigma factor, which is encoded by spoIIAB, is expressed.
+Any residual anti-sigma factor in the forespore (which would otherwise interfere with sporulation) is inhibited by an anti-anti-sigma factor, which is encoded by spoIIAA.
+SpoIIAA is located near the locus for the sigma factor, so it is consistently expressed in the forespore.
+Since the spoIIAB locus is not located near the sigma F and spoIIAA loci, it is expressed only in the mother cell and therefore repress sporulation in that cell, allowing sporulation to continue in the forespore.
+Residual spoIIAA in the mother cell represses spoIIAB, but spoIIAB is constantly replaced so it continues to inhibit sporulation.
+When the full chromosome localizes to the forespore, spoIIAB can repress sigma F. Therefore, the genetic asymmetry of the B. subtilis chromosome and expression of sigma F, spoIIAB and spoIIAA dictate spore formation in B. subtilis.

 Chromosomal replication

 Bacillus subtilis is a model organism used to study bacterial chromosome replication.
 Replication of the single circular chromosome initiates at a single locus, the origin (oriC).
 Replication proceeds bidirectionally and two replication forks progress in clockwise and counterclockwise directions along the chromosome.
 Chromosome replication is completed when the forks reach the terminus region, which is positioned opposite to the origin on the chromosome map.
 The terminus region contains several short DNA sequences (Ter sites) that promote replication arrest.
 Specific proteins mediate all the steps in DNA replication.
 Comparison between the proteins involved in chromosomal DNA replication in B. subtilis and in Escherichia coli reveals similarities and differences.
 Although the basic components promoting initiation, elongation, and termination of replication are well-conserved, some important differences can be found (such as one bacterium missing proteins essential in the other).
 These differences underline the diversity in the mechanisms and strategies that various bacterial species have adopted to carry out the duplication of their genomes.